tradingview/charting-library-tutorial/documentation/getting-started.md

 If you want to see the results of this tutorial right away, you will need to take the following next steps:

 1. Clone the [Tutorial Repo][tutorial-repo-url].
-Please note, for the real project it is better to to use this repo as a submodule in yours.
+Please note, for the real project it is better to use this repo as a submodule in yours.

     ```bash
     git clone https://github.com/tradingview/charting-library-tutorial.git